Why Am I So Insecure? 20 Ways to Feel Secure From Within

 7. Leave fear at the door

 Insecurity consists primarily of fear.
-Because of that fear, most people avoid opportunities because they have an intense fear of failure.
-Their standards are overextended to the point their goals are not achievable.
+Most people avoid opportunities because they have an intense fear of failure.
+Their standards are overextended to the point that their goals are not achievable.

 Even relationships are scary because mates might leave.
-It’s vital to pursue the opportunities and not allow fear to motivate.
+It’s vital to pursue the opportunities and not allow fear to motivate you.

 8. Journal